opensemanticworld/rapsql/README.md

 ## How to get started ##
 First things :one:st...  you need to have [docker with compose](https://docs.docker.com/get-docker/) :whale: installed on your machine.

 You already have docker installed?
 Good news, there are just a few steps to get this rapsql-stack running.
-Just follow this short instrucitons :point_down:
+Just follow this short instructions :point_down:

 1. Clone this repository to a local folder
 2. Configuration